dbbs-lab/bsb-core/README.md

  pip install dbbs-scaffold
 ```

+**Note:** *When using Anaconda, package dependency version errors might be thrown.
+Try updating your
+package index in the Anaconda Navigator.*

 ## Usage

 The scaffold model can be used through the command line interface or as a python package.